EconometricInstitute/feb22012-programming-website/data/week4/4-ordered-objects.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-- You are aware of Java's Comparable class and now how to implement it in your own classes
+- You are aware of Java's Comparable interface and know how to implement the compareTo method in your own classes
-- You know how to use Java's tools for sorting lists and stream elements.
+- You know what is Java's Comparator interface and how to implement the compare method.
+- You can explain the difference between the compareTo method and the compare method and when to use which.
 - You know how to sort list elements using multiple criteria (e.g., you know how to sort a person based on name and age).

 </text-box>

 ## Ordering objects
-When it comes to numbers, we have a perfect natural ordening, for instance:
+When it comes to numbers, we have a perfect natural ordering, for instance:

 1 &leq 3.14 &leq 5 &leq 6 &leq 7 &leq <sup>16</sup>&frasl;<sub>2</sub> &leq 12 &leq 386 &leq 1001 + <sup>1</sup>&frasl;<sub>3</sub> &leq 5302 &leq ...